 Kensington and Chelsea London Borough Council Homes

-Composite list of children's establishments run (at some time in their history) by Kensington and Chelsea London Borough Council.
+Children's establishments run at some time in their history by Kensington and Chelsea London Borough Council.

 - Hostel for Boys, Wentworth House, 161 Doddsfield Road, Britwell, Slough

 London (SE/SW Postal Areas)

 - 5 Bolingbroke Walk, Battersea SW11

 - Short-stay Home, 94 Oakley Street, Chelsea SW3†